Miracles (1989 film): Plot

 Before a meeting with Tiger, Kuo goes to buy his usual rose from Madame Kao, but she is not at her post.
 Because of this, he is caught up at a fight in a restaurant.
 The fight ends when Tiger stops a fan from falling on Kuo, who dives out of his way to grab a rose.
-About to be taken for ransom by Tiger, he is saved again by Inspector Ho.
-Afterwards, Kuo searches for Madame Kao, and finds her terribly upset over a letter she has just received.
+About to be taken for ransom by Tiger, he is saved again by Ho.
+Afterwards, Kuo searches for Madame Kao, and finds her upset over a letter she has just received.
 The letter is from her daughter, Belle, a student in Shanghai whom Madame Kao has been supporting, all the time while concealing her sufferings and leading her to believe that she is a rich society woman in Hong Kong.
-She now comes to visit Madame Kao, bringing her wealthy fiance and his father, but Madame Kao is afraid that her poverty will bring disgrace to her daughter.
-Through Luming's persuasion, Kuo offers to help, buying Madame Kao expensive new clothes and arranging a lavish party for her, to which he invites some of his disreputable friends, including Tung as her husband (that he almost did not remember), on the condition that they impersonate the local dignitaries.
-Kuo accidentally agrees to the wedding in which he later on decides to get the gangs to act as rich dignitaries with mixed results.
+She now comes to visit Madame Kao, bringing her wealthy fiancé and his father, but Madame Kao is afraid that her poverty will bring disgrace to her daughter.
+Through Luming's persuasion, Kuo offers to help, buying Madame Kao expensive new clothes and arranging a lavish party for her, to which he invites some of his disreputable friends, including Tung as her husband, on the condition that they impersonate the local dignitaries.
+Kuo accidentally agrees to the wedding in which he later on decides to get the gangs to act as rich dignitaries.
 The gang begins to tie up and kidnap photographers and business people to cover-up Madame Kao's secret.

 Meanwhile, Fei has manipulated Tiger into thinking Kuo had some of his men killed when they were trying to bring him in for a negotiation.
 In reality, they were simply being held captive.
-On the eve of the party, Kuo tries to get to Inspector Ho but is instead captured by Tiger and taken to a rope factory run by Fei.
-It is clear to Kuo now that Fei has been behind the scenes of all the strife, but as Tiger is about to shoot Kuo, Tiger's missing men return, proving Kuo's innocence.
+On the eve of the party, Kuo tries to get to Ho but is instead captured by Tiger and taken to a rope factory run by Fei.
+It is now clear to Kuo that Fei has been behind the scenes of all the strife.
+However, as Tiger is about to shoot Kuo, Tiger's missing men return, proving Kuo's innocence.
 Tiger sees this as an internal struggle and lets Kuo and Fei sort things out on their own with assurance from Tiger that there is no foul play.
 After a fight in the factory with Fei's men, Kuo triumphs.
 Fei is ready to fight Kuo himself, but Kuo wants to solve their issues peacefully, and more importantly get back to Madame Kao's situation, winning Tiger's respect in the process.